danielhstahl/fang_oost_option_rust/README.md

 # Speed

 The benchmarks are comparable to my [C++](https://github.com/phillyfan1138/FangOost) implementation.
 To run the tests with benchmarking, use `cargo bench`.
+You can see the benchmarks at https://fang_oost_option_rust.github.io.